 Construction projects on campus

-In recent years, four new research buildings have been erected on the science and biotech campus, including the Käthe-Beutler-Haus of the Berlin Institute of Health.
-The expansion of the technology platforms began with the new building for cryo-electron microscopy, and a building for state-of-the-art NMR is currently under construction.
-In addition, an Optical Imaging Center is planned.
+In recent years, a number of new research buildings have been erected on the science and biotech campus, most recently the Käthe-Beutler-Haus of the Berlin Institute of Health and the building for cryo-electron microscopy.
+The life science start-up center BerlinBioCube, which offers laboratory and office space for start-ups in the BiotechPark, opened in October 2023.
+A building for state-of-the-art NMR and the Imaging Innovation Center are currently under construction.

 These developments follow an urban design and landscape planning framework concept with the forward-looking guiding principle of a "Green Health Campus".
 Sustainability is a crucial component in living up to the claim of being a leading science and business location in the Berlin-Brandenburg capital region.